utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/building-your-first-flow.md

 ## Creating a request and a collection

-Begin by creating a new collection and adding a GET request.
+This is the beginning of a detailed tutorial that builds a flow that gets a list of Pokémon, one page at a time, until it reaches the last page.
+Start by creating a new collection and adding a GET request.
 You'll use this collection with the flow you'll create later.

 1. In your workspace, select **New > Collection**.
 Name the collection **Pokemon API**.
 1. [Add a GET request](/docs/getting-started/sending-the-first-request/) with this URL: `https://pokeapi.co/api/v2/pokemon?limit=200`.